nodejs/node/doc/api/http.markdown

 ## http.get(options, callback)

-Since most requests are GET requests without bodies, Node provides this convience method.
+Since most requests are GET requests without bodies, Node provides this convenience method.
 The only difference between this method and `http.request()` is that it sets the method to GET and calls `req.end()` automatically.

 Example: